dipstef/catches/README.rst

 -----
 ``catches`` can invoke a function and handle errors differently.

-It is also used by the ``funlib`` retry decorator , and the ``keepon`` http client, which retries executing an http request until completed (or failing after a number of attempts), handling different classes of cases such timeouts or connection errors.
+It is also used by the ``funlib`` retry decorator , and the ``keepon`` client, which retry executing an http request handling different classes of errors as timeouts or connection errors.

 Examples
 --------